 Extension of the Rosshäusern–Mauss line to twin tracks

-Rosshäusern is home to what is currently by some margin the largest BLS construction site.
 For more than two-thirds of its length, the 43-kilometre-long Bern–Kerzers–Neuchâtel railway line features only a single track.
 This limits capacity, makes timetabling difficult and leads to delays.
-One particular bottleneck is the 3.7-kilometre-long section between Rosshäusern train station and the Saane Viaduct.
-This section is now being expanded to two tracks.
+One particular bottleneck was the 3.7-kilometre-long section between Rosshäusern train station and the Saane Viaduct.
+This section has recently been expanded to two tracks.

 Key data on the dual-track expansion